abdulhannanali/fascinations-of-hannan/_posts/2017-01-26-travis-ci/index.md

 ---
 title: Setting up Travis CI for Jekyll to build and deploy
-summary: My first TravisCI file
+summary: I write about my experience with TravisCI and my first TravisCI file
 layout: post
 category: [travis, ci, technology]
 ---